AdobeDocs/campaign-standard-learn.en/help/acs/managing-processes-and-data/services-and-subscriptions.md

 team: DOC
 ---

-# Managing services and subscriptions{#managing-services-and-subscriptions}
+# Manage services and subscriptions{#managing-services-and-subscriptions}

 Adobe Campaign allows you to create and manage newsletters and cross-channel communications, through a set of services.
 Messages can only be sent to profiles who subscribed to the service (opt-in).
 These profiles are identified using a dedicated filter when creating a message.